System Requirements and Compatibility

 Supported HTTP Proxy Servers

-For integration with HTTP proxy server, the installed and configured HTTP proxy server Squid 3.0 and newer is required.
-Squid should be built with the support of ICAP (compiled with the --enable-icap-client option).
+For integration with an HTTP proxy server, the installed and configured HTTP proxy server with Squid 3.0 and later is required.
+Squid must be built with the support of ICAP (compiled with the --enable-icap-client option).

-In the mode of the internet barrier and transparent proxy, there are no requirements for web servers and HTTP proxy servers.
+In the mode of an internet barrier and a transparent proxy, there are no requirements for web servers and HTTP proxy servers.

-Internet barrier and transparent proxy modes run only on GNU/Linux.
+Internet barrier and transparent proxy modes can be used only on GNU/Linux.

 Compatibility with Security Subsystems

-By default, Dr.Web for UNIX Internet Gateways does not support SELinux.
-In addition, Dr.Web for UNIX Internet Gateways operates in reduced functionality mode in the GNU/Linux systems that use mandatory access models (for example, in systems supplied with the PARSEC mandatory access subsystem that appends different privilege levels to users and files).
+By default, Dr.Web Gateway Security Suite does not support the SELinux security subsystem.
+Moreover, Dr.Web Gateway Security Suite operates by default in a reduced functionality mode on the GNU/Linux systems that use mandatory access models (for example, on the systems distributed with the PARSEC mandatory access subsystem, which assigns different privilege levels, so-called mandatory levels, to users and files).

-If installation of Dr.Web for UNIX Internet Gateways is required for systems with SELinux (as well as for systems that use mandatory access models).
-It is necessary to execute additional settings of a security subsystem so that Dr.Web for UNIX Internet Gateways operates in full functionality mode.
-For details, refer to the section Configuring Security Subsystems.
+In case of installing Dr.Web Gateway Security Suite on systems with SELinux (as well as on systems that use mandatory access models), it is necessary to additionally configure the security subsystem, so that Dr.Web Gateway Security Suite would operate in a full functionality mode.
+For details, refer to the Configuring Security Subsystems section.